Allexivirus

 Allexivirus is a genus of viruses in the order Tymovirales, in the family Alphaflexiviridae.
 Shallot, onion, and garlic serve as natural hosts.
-There are 14 species in this genus, seven of which are assigned to a subgenus.
+There are 15 species in this genus, seven of which are assigned to a subgenus.
 Diseases associated with this genus include: mosaic and ringspot symptoms.

 Taxonomy

-The following species are assigned to the genus, listed by scientific name and followed by their common names:
+The following species are assigned to the genus, listed by scientific name and followed by the exemplar virus of the species: